-The last thing you’ll be thinking about it is fire safety, or how you’d treat a burn.
+The last thing you’ll probably be thinking about is fire safety, for instance, how you’d treat a burn.

 What would you do in an emergency?

-How To Treat A Burn with The 3 C’s:
+How to Treat a Burn with ‘SCALDS’:

 Cool the burn, ideally under cold or lukewarm running water, for at least 20 minutes.
 Keep the person warm to avoid hypothermia.

 If the burn is very deep or covers a large area call 999 while the burn is being cooled.
 Call 111 for advice if you are unsure.

 Remove or loosen unstuck objects only.
 Do not remove anything that is stuck to or touching the burn, as this is likely to cause damage.